bucs110fall2023/final-project-jackboeheim/README.md

 ## Project Description

 My project is a 3D raycasting algorithm similar to the algorithm used in early 3D games like Wolfenstein 3D and the original DOOM game.
+The only additional module that was necessary was the math module for trigonometric functions.
+The project files are sorted by all additional classes and .py files in the srcs folder and the save .txt file in the etc folder.

 ***